peteroupc/MailLib/docs/PeterO.Mail.Message.md

  Sets the body of this message to a multipart body with plain text, Markdown, and Hypertext Markup Language (HTML) versions of the same message.
 The character sequences CR (carriage return, "\r", U+000D), LF (line feed, "\n", U+000A), and CR/LF will be converted to CR/LF line breaks.
 Unpaired surrogate code points will be replaced with replacement characters.

+      REMARK: The Markdown-to-HTML implementation currently supports all features of original Markdown, except that the implementation:

+  * does not strictly check the placement of "block-level HTML elements",

+  * does not prevent Markdown content from being interpreted as such merely because it's contained in a "block-level HTML element", and

+  * does not deliberately use HTML escapes to obfuscate email addresses wrapped in angle-brackets.

   <b>Parameters:</b>

  * <i>text</i>: A string consisting of the plain text version of the message.
 Can be null, in which case the value of the "markdown" parameter is used as the plain text version.

  * <i>markdown</i>: A string consisting of the Markdown version of the message.
-For interoperability, this Markdown version will be converted to HTML.
+For interoperability, this Markdown version will be converted to HTML, where the Markdown text is assumed to be in the original Markdown flavor.

 <b>Return Value:</b>